neo-itd/.github/profile/README.md

     - Predicted results
     - Actual results ( includes unintended effects )
     	+ Label as hypothesis sustaining.
-    	+ Or label as hypthesis contradicting.
+    	+ Or label as hypothesis contradicting.
 5. Provide an account of detailed observations.
     - Qualitative
     - Quantitative
 6. Make conclusions based on this method.
 Include follow-up actions and questions.